Baltemor369/Dollarmer/README.md

 ## Launcher

 1. Clone the project
-2. Unzip the folder
-3. In "MoneyGame", double-click on "compile.bat"
+2. In "MoneyGame", double-click on "run.bat"

 ## Features

 - gain money by working or spending time.

-- buy stuff in a shop depends on your level with money earned.
+- buy stuff in a shop depends on your level.

 - buy and rent appartements.